Aimini/hm-51/README.md

 What you should do is read this chapter to understand how to connect peripheral devices(XRAM, SFR, etc), the behavior of external components is up to you.

-### Logical Design and Resources of the Circuit
+## Logical Design And Resources Of The Circuit
-I will intruduce the logic design and resources in the circuit simulation file, the hardware design's should see in another README.m file.
+I will intruduce the logic design and resources in the circuit simulation file, the hardware design's should see in another README.md file.

-### interface
+### Interface
 Although there are some default peripherals in the design, but they are only for testing and may behave differently compared to other CPUs.
 So, there will introduce the interface of CORE.dig so that you can attach your components to it.

 However, if you are lazy or intreasted in peripherals, don't worry, It's not powerful but easy to use, you can see the details in there.